Do I pay taxes on the lot?

 States with no sales tax: Alaska (certain cities, counties and boroughs require RIAC to collect sales tax), Delaware, Montana, New Hampshire and Oregon.

-State with no sales tax for Marketplace Facilitators: Florida (Prior to 7/1/2021), Kansas and Missouri.
+State with no sales tax for Marketplace Facilitators: Missouri (Prior to 1/1/2023).

 Other: District of Columbia (DC)-RIAC does not meet the thresholds to require the collection of sales tax.